ocodia/DiviRpc/README.md

 ```

-Use the DiviSharp client to get info from the daemon
+Use the DiviRpc client to get info from the daemon
 ```
 var getinfo = await divi.GetInfo();
 Console.WriteLine(getinfo.Blocks.ToString());